mlatysheva/home_farming_app/README.md

 		- Lets the user select a light intensity for each color that lies within the intensity range specified for this plant (e.g. "blue": [30, 100] means that the minimum intensity is 30% and the maximum intensity is 100%)
 		- Ensures that the overall light value (all colours added up) does not exceed 300%
     - Enables the user to filter all plants by a given tag from the selected plant page.
 The list of the filtered plants is mounted in the selected plant page and the user can click on another plant in the filtered list, which will be opened in a separate route page

-## Bonus Tasks implemented:
+    - There is a search by tag functionality, whereby the user can click on a tag on the plant specific page and see a list with all available plants that have the same tag, mounted into the selected plant page
 - Different urls based on the id are used for each selected plant
-- Creative UIs and responsive design are implemented
+- Responsive design is implemented
-- SCSS is used
-- A tag search is implemented whereby the user can click on a tag on the plant specific page and see a list with all available plants that have the same tag, mounted into the selected plant page

 ## Stack used:
 - Typescript